Installing the Sudoji Agent

 The CLI authenticates with a personal API key — not your account password.
 Keys are scoped so you can give a server read-only access or full execute access independently.

-- Open Dashboard → Settings
+- Open Dashboard → Devices

 - Enter a name (e.g.